mw00847/molecular-interactions/README.md

 The carbonyl peak of each concentration is determined using Voigt peak fitting and the difference between the experimental peak and the QM calculated vibrations are used as the target for Machine Learning. (voigt_peak_centre.py)

-The QM data is made up of 1000 conformations of water surrounding a static acetone molecule (create_initial_geometries(G).ipynb)
+The QM training set is made up of 1000 conformations of water surrounding a static acetone molecule (create_initial_geometries(G).ipynb)

 <p align="center">
   <img src="./angle_plot.png" alt="Water angles in training data" width="400"/>